"If you want this choice position Have a cheery disposition Rosy cheeks, no warts! Play games, all sort"

 Like the Banks children, get to know your product or service better than anyone else.
 This not only includes the technical aspects of your business (what it is, how it works, why it’s better than others, etc.) but also understanding your audience and what they are thinking throughout the customer journey.

-One way to do this is through empathy mapping, where you write down what your prospect or customer is thinking and feeling before, during and after they have purchased your product.
+One way to do this is through empathy mapping, where you write down what your prospect or customer is thinking and feeling before, during and after they have purchased your product or service.
 This will help you visualize your ideal customer, create a bond with your audience and tell the story (i.e. provide the solutions) they care about.

 2. Relate to your customer on a personal level

-Once you’ve come up with your ideal customer (a specific name helps, too), it will be a lot easier to focus your marketing message and give your brand a voice.
+Once you’ve identified your ideal customer (a specific name helps, too), it will be a lot easier to focus your marketing message and give your brand a voice.

 After all, your business was created to attract like-minded people.
 The type of people who agree on one thing and have an aversion to others.